CrunchyData/postgres-operator/docs/content/advanced/custom-configuration.md

 Also, please note that `pg_hba` and `pg_ident` sections exist to update both the `pg_hba.conf` and `pg_ident.conf` PostgreSQL configuration files as needed.

+#### A Note on Customizing `authentication`

+One of the blocks that can be modified in a `local` database setting is the `authentication` block.
+This can be useful for setting customizations such as TLS connection requirements (`sslmode`).
+However, one should take care when modifying this block, as modifying certain parameters can interfere with the management features that the PostgreSQL Operator provides.

+In particular, one should **not** customize the `username` or `password` attributes within this section as that will interface with the PostgreSQL Operator.

-#### Restarting Database Servers
+### Restarting Database Servers

 Changes to certain settings may require one or more PostgreSQL databases within the cluster to be restarted.
 This can be accomplished using the `pgo restart` command included with the `pgo` client.
 To detect if a restart is needed for a instance within a cluster called `mycluster` after making a configuration change, the `query` flag can be utilized with the `pgo restart` command as follows:

 ```bash